 The most basic possible joint, where two pieces are put in contact, only connected by two flat surfaces.
 Here for instance between the white back frame and orange base back.

-This is main joint used for the panels.
+This is the main joint used for the panels.
 Their edges are slightly overlapping the frame parts.

 A variation of the box joint is here used to interlock the orange axle and the white front frame.